realm/realm-js/README.md

 ## Running the tests

 The tests will spawn a new shell when running, so you need to make sure that new shell instances use the correct version of `npm`.
-On Mac you can use Homebrew and you can add the following to your prefered shell setup:
+On Mac you can use Homebrew and you can add the following to your preferred shell setup:

 ```
 export NVM_DIR="$HOME/.nvm"